A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Tristana (1970) Spain

-The Discreet Charm of the Bourgeoisie (Le Charme discret de la bourgeoisie) (1972) France
+The Discreet Charm of the Bourgeoisie (1972) France

 The Phantom of Liberty (Le Fantome de la liberte) (1974) France